wellcomecollection/docs/rfcs/053-filtering-by-subject/README.md

 *   How many identified/unidentified concepts are there in the catalogue?

 *   How do we want to approach this filtering?

+## Rejected approaches

+*   Only support filtering by ID, and mint our own identifiers for unidentified subjects.
+    Then all subjects are identified and we can filter by them.

+    e.g. such subjects could get a source identifier

+    ```json
+    {
+      "identifierType": {
+        "id": "wellcome-catalogue-label",
+        "label": "Wellcome catalogue label",
+        "type": "IdentifierType"
+      },
+      "value": "Mental health",
+      "type": "Identifier"
+    }
+    ```

 ## See also